vinnicc/dota/README.md

 ## Requests

-Valve has provided a `GetSupportedAPIList` endpoint that returns all available endpoints in their API that you can query against, along with the parameters they accept.
-The following are supported:
+Valve provides a `GetSupportedAPIList` endpoint that returns all the available endpoints in their API you can use, along with the parameters they accept.
+The following are supported by `dota`:

 - GetLeagueListing
 - GetMatchDetails